Frequently Asked Questions

 The School Counseling program is designed for individuals who want to work in elementary, middle, and high school settings (K-12).
 For individuals interested in working with students at the college/university level, please see the Student Development in Higher Education program.

 Admission to the school counseling programs is highly competitive (acceptance rate is approximately 20% of the total number of applicants).
 It is essential for applicants to adhere to application guidelines.
+Please visit the Application Process page for additional information.

 The job outlook for prospective school counselors is related to state and federal economic indicators.
 With retirements and some local, state, and federal school counseling program expansion initiatives pending, those entering the field in the next few years are likely to have employment options but may need to actively network for desirable positions.
 Additional information about the school counseling profession is available at ASCA's website: www.schoolcounselor.org.